Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 - Kansas City has played 19 games, with 10 wins against the spread.

-- This season, the Chiefs have an against the spread record of 5-4 in their nine games as a favorite of 7 points or more.
+- This season, the Chiefs have an ATS record of 4-2 in their six games as a favorite of 7.5 points or more.

 - When Kansas City records more than 22.1 points, it is 6-5 against the spread and 8-3 overall.